schlagmichdoch/PairDrop/docs/faq.md

     What about the connection?
 Is it a P2P-connection directly from device to device or is there any third-party-server?
 </summary>

-It uses a P2P connection if WebRTC is supported by the browser.
-WebRTC needs a Signaling Server, but it is only used to establish a connection and is not involved in the file transfer.
+It uses a WebRTC peer to peer connection.
+WebRTC needs a Signaling Server that is only used to establish a connection.
+The server is not involved in the file transfer.

+If devices are on the same network, none of your files are ever sent to any server.

-If your devices are paired and behind a NAT, the public TURN Server from [Open Relay](https://www.metered.ca/tools/openrelay/) is used to route your files and messages.
+If your devices are paired and behind a NAT, the PairDrop TURN Server is used to route your files and messages.
+See the [Technical Documentation](technical-documentation.md#encryption-webrtc-stun-and-turn) to learn more about STUN, TURN and WebRTC.

+If you host your own instance and want to support devices that do not support WebRTC, you can [start the PairDrop instance with an activated Websocket fallback](https://github.com/schlagmichdoch/PairDrop/blob/master/docs/host-your-own.md#websocket-fallback-for-vpn).

 <br>